TitanAstro/How-to-build-an-allsky-camera/README.md

 Your electronics and camera should be **protected from the elements**.
 That is where the housing comes in.

-Some allsky camera designs are based on a **fully closed system**.
+Some all sky camera designs are based on a **fully closed system**.
 No moisture in or out, no air in or out.
 We believe this to be **wrong**.
 And we’ll try and explain why we think that.

-In some environments, the **temperature** within an allsky housing during the day can **vary greatly**.
+In some environments, the **temperature** within an all sky housing during the day can **vary greatly**.
 From temperatures below zero degrees Celsius (32 degrees Fahrenheit) at nighttime to temperatures of over 50 degrees Celsius (122 degrees Fahrenheit) at daytime.

 In fully closed housings, this creates **significant pressure differences**, which will eventually **end up breaking seals**.
 It will also affect how your environment sensor reacts and **incorrectly reads** your environmental situation.